heheshang/AuroraPlan/Rust for Rustaceans.md

 function to the provided type arguments, and those types may be defined in the caller’s crate, the compiler must have access to the function’s generic form, which means no optimized machine code!

-Technically speaking, Rust does compile binary library artifacts, called rlibs, of each dependency that it combines in the end.
+- Technically speaking, Rust does compile binary library artifacts, called rlibs, of each dependency that it combines in the end.
 These rlibs include the information necessary to resolve generic types, but they are specific to the exact compiler used and can’t generally be distributed in any meaningful way.
-So what do you do if you want to write a library in Rust that you then want to interface with from another programming language?
+- So what do you do if you want to write a library in Rust that you then want to interface with from another programming language?
 The solution is to produce C-compatible library files in the form of dynamically linked libraries (.so files on Unix, .dylib files on macOS, and .dll files on Windows) and statically linked libraries (.a files on Unix/macOS and .lib files on Windows).
 Those files look like files produced by C code, so they can also be used by other languages that know how to interact with C.
-To produce these C-compatible binary artifacts, you set the crate-type field of the [lib] section of your Cargo.toml file.
+- To produce these C-compatible binary artifacts, you set the crate-type field of the [lib] section of your Cargo.toml file.
 The field takes an array of values, which would normally just be "lib" to indicate a standard Rust library (an rlib).
 Cargo applies some heuristics that will set this value automatically if your crate is clearly not a library (for example, if it's a procedural macro), but best practice is to set this value explicitly if you’re producing anything but a good ol’ Rust library.
-There are a number of different crate types, but the relevant ones here are "cdylib" and "staticlib", which produce C-compatible library files that are dynamically and statically linked, respectively.
-Keep in mind that when you (continued)
+- There are a number of different crate types, but the relevant ones here are "cdylib" and "staticlib", which produce C-compatible library files that are dynamically and statically linked, respectively.
+Keep in mind that when you produce one of these artifact types, only publicly available symbols are available— that is, public and #[no_mangle] static variables and functions.
-200 Chapter 11
-produce one of these artifact types, only publicly available symbols are available— that is, public and #[no_mangle] static variables and functions.
 Things like types and constants won’t be available, even if they’re marked pub, since they have no meaningful representation in a binary library file.

-Types Across Language Boundaries
+#### Types Across Language Boundaries

 With FFI, type layout is crucial; if one language lays out the memory for some shared data one way but the language on the other side of the FFI boundary expects it to be laid out differently, then the two sides will interpret the data inconsistently.
 In this section, we’ll look at how to make types match up over FFI, and other aspects of types to be aware of when you cross the boundaries between languages.

-Type Matching
+##### Type Matching

 Types aren’t shared across the FFI boundary.
 When you declare a type in Rust, that type information is lost entirely upon compilation.
 All that’s communicated to the other side is the bits that make up values of that type.